ReggieTe/testapp/readme.md

-# Test App
+# GVI App

-A web-based system where a user can log in and out of the system to manage people via CRUD operations.
+A web-based system where a user can log in and out of the system to manage timesheets via CRUD operations.

 ## Description
-Herewith the fields that need to be managed: (all fields are required)
-* Name
-* Surname
-* South African Id Number
-* Mobile Number
+### User Stories
+### Login
+* Thevolunteer should be able to login with their email address and password.
+### Add new record
+ The volunteer must be able to enter a new record that contains the following information:
-* Email Address
+* Project (dropdownlistofavailableprojects)
-* Birth Date
+* Date
-* Language (Single Selection)
-* Interests (Multiple Selection)

-On capturing a person: An email needs to be sent out to the person captured informing them that they’ve been captured on the system.
+* Descriptionof task(s) they werebusy with (optional)
+* Timespent (inhours, withthe minimum being 1hour)
+### View dashboard of all volunteers’ time totals for the current month
+* The volunteer should be allowed to view a dashboard that contains a list of all the volunteers’ total times for the current month.
+* The Gravatar image of each volunteer should appear next to their name
+### Logout

 ## Getting Started